m-Py/anticlust/README.md

 anticlust
 =========

+`anticlust` is an `R` package that is used for »anticlustering«.
 Anticlustering is a method to create sets of elements in such a way that the sets are as similar as possible (Späth 1986; Valev 1998).
 Cluster analysis is the better known twin of anticlustering; cluster analysis is used to create sets in such a way that elements within each set are similar, but dissimilar from elements in other sets.

 Installation
 ------------